Skip to content

 1. When only one individual property is selected, AND condition is applied.

-2. When all conditions are OR, only results where at least one property is not null are displayed.
+2. When condition is OR, only results where at least one property is not null are displayed.

 Min/Max field